Mapsted/mapsted-ionic-cordova-plugin/awesome-cordova-plugin/README.md

 # awesome-cordova-mapsted

-# How to use Mapsted cordova plugin locally
+## How to use Mapsted cordova plugin locally

-# For Android Platform
+## For Android Platform

-## You need to install both cordova plugin wrapper and awesome plugin in your ionic cordova project
+1 You need to install both cordova plugin wrapper and awesome plugin in your ionic cordova project Example -
-Example -
-## Create the project
+2. Create the project
-ionic start yourIonicCordovaProject --cordova
+Run - ionic start yourIonicCordovaProject --cordova

 Run - npm install

 ## Add android platform
 Run - ionic cordova platform add android

-## Install the plugin using plain local folder path
-Run - ionic cordova plugin add "path to/YourCordovaPLuginFolder"
+1. Install the plugin using plain local folder path Run - ionic cordova plugin add "path to/YourCordovaPLuginFolder"

-# In your AwesomePluginFolder after git clone install node modules
-Run - npm install
+2. In your AwesomePluginFolder after git clone install node modules Run - npm install

-# After npm install you have to run below command before install it in your ionic cordova project
-Run - npm run build
+3. After npm install you have to run below command before install it in your ionic cordova project Run - npm run build

-# After you run command "npm run build" you will get dist folder then install then awesome cordova plugin code to your ionic cordova project.
+4. After you run command "npm run build" you will get dist folder then install then awesome cordova plugin code to your ionic cordova project.

-## Install awesome cordova plugin
+5. Install awesome cordova plugin
 Run - npm install "path to /AwesomePluginFolder/dist"

 ## You need to add permissions in AndroidManifest and some modifications in build.gradle, styles.xml and repositories.gradle files in ionic cordova project.

-### You can check the sample cordova project code for how to add the dependencies in this files.
+1. You can check the sample cordova project code for how to add the dependencies in this files.

 permissions -
     <uses-permission android:name="android.permission.INTERNET" />